avaneev/biteopt/README.md

 test2.cpp is a convergence test for all available functions.
 Performs many optimization attempts on all functions.
 Prints various performance information, including percentage of rejected attempts (rejection rate).

-test3.cpp demonstrates the usage of the optimizePlateau() function.

 test4.cpp is a convergence test for multi-dimensional functions.